cocos/cocos-docs/en/cocos-service/sdkhub.md

 ## Sample Project

-You can get a quick taste of the SDKHub with the sample Project.
+You can get a quick taste of the Cocos SDKHub with the sample Project.

-- Click on the **Sample** button in the SDKHub Service Panel, clone or Download, and open the project in Cocos Creator.
+- Click on the **Sample** button in the Cocos SDKHub Service Panel, clone or Download, and open the project in Cocos Creator.

 - Let's take the example of integrating **HUAWEI HMS Core**.
 The following prerequisites need to be completed: